Data Enrichment Techniques

 You can update data in the enrichment table through either manual entry or by uploading a spreadsheet.
 For larger data updates or when you have data stored in a spreadsheet, you can effortlessly upload the spreadsheet.

-2. Using Enrichment in Data Pipeline:
+2. Using Enrichment in ContextStream:

 After the enrichment configuration, you can incorporate the enrichment feature into your data pipeline.
 This ensures that the data flowing through the pipeline undergoes the enrichment process.